 There are many traits that make up financially-negligent college students, but these ones stand out the most to me.

 The High Cost of Supporting Financially Negligent Students

 The trouble is, there is a high cost to continue to support financially negligent college students — especially as they turn into young adults.

 The Cost to Parents

 The cost to parents is simple: you can't get a loan for retirement, so don't blow all of your money before you really need it.
 Too many parents fall into the trap of feeling the need to financially support their children through life.
 They don't!
 In fact, their children will probably be better off financially if their parents don't support them too much!

 The sad part is, sometimes parents support their children to their own financial detriment.
-The story of the surfer who lived life through college, and now works in a surf shop?
-His parents at in their 60s, and recently had to sell their house and move into a small apartment.
+How about the story of the surfer who lived life through college, and now works in a surf shop?
+His parents in their 60s recently had to sell their house and move into a small apartment.
 They are wondering how they will ever retire because instead of stashing away money in their prime earning years, they were busy paying for extra tuition and sending their son on frivolous vacations overseas.

 The Cost to Students